matttm/battleship-rs/README.md

 This section will document key design decisions made for this project.

-- initially, I tried to maintain a reference to the lobby inside of the lobby manager, which proves to be very difficult.
+- Initially, I tried to maintain a reference to the lobby inside of the lobby manager, which proves to be very difficult because of Rust's ownership rules.
+I then changed this design, so the LobbyManager holds a channel to every Lobby instead of a reference.

 ## Authors